Judicial Procedures Reform Bill of 1937: Van Devanter's retirement

 This undercut one of Roosevelt's chief complaints against the court—he had not been given an opportunity in the entirety of his first term to make a nomination to the high court.
 It also presented Roosevelt with a personal dilemma: he had already long ago promised the first court vacancy to Senate Majority Leader Joseph T. Robinson.
-As Roosevelt had based his attack of the court upon the ages of the justices, appointing the 65-year-old Robinson would belie Roosevelt's stated goal of infusing the court with younger blood.
-Further, Roosevelt worried about whether Robinson could be trusted on the high bench; while Robinson was considered to be Roosevelt's New Deal "marshal" and was regarded as a progressive of the stripe of Woodrow Wilson, he was a conservative on some issues.
-However, Robinson's death six weeks later eradicated this problem.
+As Roosevelt had based his attack of the court upon the ages of the justices, appointing the 64-year-old Robinson would belie Roosevelt's stated goal of infusing the court with younger blood.
+Further, Roosevelt worried about whether Robinson could be trusted on the high bench; while Robinson was considered to be Roosevelt's New Deal "marshal" and was regarded as a progressive of the stripe of Woodrow Wilson, he was a conservative on some issues (Despite this, Robinson regarded himself as a liberal).
+However, Robinson's death six weeks later resolved this problem.
 Finally, Van Devanter's retirement alleviated pressure to reconstitute a more politically friendly court.

 Committee report

-The second setback occurred in the Senate Judiciary Committee action that day on Roosevelt's court reform bill.
+The same day Justice Van Devanter announced his retirement, the Senate Judiciary Committee halted Roosevelt's court reform bill.
 First, an attempt at a compromise amendment which would have allowed the creation of only two additional seats was defeated 10–8.
 Next, a motion to report the bill favorably to the floor of the Senate also failed 10–8.
 Then, a motion to report the bill "without recommendation" failed by the same margin, 10–8.
 Finally, a vote was taken to report the bill adversely, which passed 10–8.

 On June 14, the committee issued a scathing report that called FDR's plan "a needless, futile and utterly dangerous abandonment of constitutional principle ... without precedent or justification".

 Public support for the plan was never very strong and dissipated quickly in the aftermath of these developments.